snowood1/BERT-ENN/README.md

 	python test_bert_enn.py --dataset sst --path ./result/sst/ENN_MIX/9.pt		# ENN with Mixture Regularizers

-You can change sst to other datasets: 20news or trec.
-For example: python test_bert_enn.py --dataset 20news --path ./result/20news/ENN_MIX/9.pt

 3. To train ENN models from scratch by yourselves: